ansible/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_vmware_tools_connection.rst

     ansible_vmware_tools_user=root
     ansible_vmware_tools_password=Secret123

-Here, we are providing vCenter details and credentials for the given virtual machine to run playbook on.
+Here, we are providing vCenter details and credentials for the given virtual machine to run the playbook on.
-If your virtual machine path is ``Asia-Datacenter1/prod/centos_7``, you will specify ``ansible_vmware_guest_path`` as ``Asia-Datacenter1/vm/prod/centos_7``.
-Please take a note that ``/vm`` is added in the virtual machine path, since this is a logical folder structure in VMware inventory.
+If your virtual machine path is ``Asia-Datacenter1/prod/centos_7``, you specify ``ansible_vmware_guest_path`` as ``Asia-Datacenter1/vm/prod/centos_7``.
+Please take a note that ``/vm`` is added in the virtual machine path, since this is a logical folder structure in the VMware inventory.

 Let us now run following playbook,